 The OOBE Restore Experience (When Your Tenant Is Onboarded)

-Here’s where Windows Backup for Organizations really shows its new face.
-Once your tenant is onboarded and the Intune toggle for Show restore page is functional, the flow changes during enrollment:
+Here’s how the Windows Backup for Organizations will look like.
+Once your tenant is onboarded and the Intune toggle for Show restore page is functional (and you enabled it and using the August 2025 build), the flow changes during enrollment:

-- After choosing, OOBE completes and the system begins reapplying the backed-up settings (and repopulating Microsoft Store apps in the Start menu).
+• After choosing which device you want to “recover”, OOBE completes, and the system fetches the latest settings from enterprise.activity.windows.com and begins reapplying the backed-up settings (and repopulating Microsoft Store apps in the Start menu).

 The Store App Irony

-And here’s also a funny twist: many enterprises spend years blocking or disabling the Microsoft Store entirely…. only to now find themselves enabling Windows Backup for Organizations, which happily restores Store apps.
+And here’s also another funny twist: many enterprises spend years blocking or disabling the Microsoft Store entirely…. only to now find themselves enabling Windows Backup for Organizations, which happily restores Store apps.

 Where Windows Backup for Organizations Fails: Expectations vs. Reality